locustking/Level_2/README.md

 We faced some major impediments – Daryl and KB got sick during the sprint, we needed research with Amazon UK, we had some blocks from Amazon’s API, the UK site also had additional issues.
 Impediments are listed in a separate list on Trello.

-Tuesday 11/30 8 PM EST – We had a Daily Scrum, to check in and assign tasks (no recording) Friday 12/2 at 12 PM EST – Daily Scrum
+Tuesday 11/30 8 PM EST – We had a Daily Scrum, to check in and assign tasks (no recording)

+Friday 12/2 at 12 PM EST – Daily Scrum
 -> https://www.youtube.com/watch?v=c4rKlVwBcOc&index=2&list=PLdSVN_Vqb9vqvCZk70RdhUglwB6wiBn-9 (Recording via Daryl)

-Sunday 12/4 Scrum Sunday at 12 PM EST
+Sunday 12/4 Scrum at 12 PM EST
 -> https://www.youtube.com/watch?v=wVoIl2iMcE8&list=PLdSVN_Vqb9vqvCZk70RdhUglwB6wiBn-9&index=4 (Recording via Daryl)

 Tuesday 12/6 12 PM EST (No recording)

 Friday 12/9 12 PM EST
 -> https://www.youtube.com/watch?v=ZFCyAcDh5I0&list=PLdSVN_Vqb9vqvCZk70RdhUglwB6wiBn-9&index=5 (Recording via Daryl)

 Saturday 12/10 12 PM EST:
 -> https://www.youtube.com/watch?v=Eov7NRgC1WI&list=PLdSVN_Vqb9vqvCZk70RdhUglwB6wiBn-9&index=6

 Sunday – Daily Scrum and Review 12/11 12 PM EST:
 -> https://www.youtube.com/watch?v=UbkCFtqG8j8&list=PLdSVN_Vqb9vqvCZk70RdhUglwB6wiBn-9&index=7 (Recording via Daryl)

 ###Sprint Review with Stakeholder:
 Sunday 12/11 at 4 PM EST (Included the actual Stakeholder, Geri, and we went over the project, new code and databases, updated working software, and vision to gain feedback)

-	Review with Stakeholder is here: https://www.dropbox.com/personal/Level-2_CSCI-E71-Project/Meeting%20Notes%20%2B%20Recordings/2016-12-11%201Sprint%20Review%20with%20Stakeholder (Saved via Ringcentral Meetings)
+Review with Stakeholder is here: https://www.dropbox.com/personal/Level-2_CSCI-E71-Project/Meeting%20Notes%20%2B%20Recordings/2016-12-11%201Sprint%20Review%20with%20Stakeholder (Saved via Ringcentral Meetings)

 Geri noted she liked the new website, the search function and prepopulated results.
 She noted, on future releases she would want to work on new data feeds (like Goodreads) and also get new columns – like Date of Publication, Publisher, etc.

 ###Sprint Review with Demo/Rehearsal:
-Monday 12/12 at 3 PM EST:
+Monday 12/12 at 3 PM EST: (Recording to be available 12/13)

 We did a Product Demo run through, and Sprint Review.

 The Product Owner noted how grateful he was for the team effort, and noted the changes for future versions based on the Stakeholder feedback, and their work so far (Good reads, and new columns – Publisher, Published Date).
 We also went over the improvements we could made for future sprints.

-Monday 12/12 at 5:30 PM EST:
+Monday 12/12 at 5:30 PM EST: (In Class)
 - In class review of the Software

 ###Continuous Integration/Continuous Delivery: